MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-V-Office-Inspector-GeneralHealth-Care-Department-Health-Human-Services/subchapter-B-OIG-Authorities/part-1001-Program-Integrity-Medicare-State-Health-Care-Programs/subpart-C-Permissive-Exclusions/section-1001.952.md

 (v) The amount of payment to an investor in return for the investment interest must be directly proportional to the amount of the capital investment of that investor.

-(2) If the entity possesses investment interests that are held by either active or passive investors, all of the following eight applicable standards must be met -
+(2) If the entity possesses investment interests that are held by either active or passive investors, all of the following eight applicable standards must be met—

 (i) No more than 40 percent of the value of the investment interests of each class of investment interests may be held in the previous fiscal year or previous 12 month period by investors who are in a position to make or influence referrals to, furnish items or services to, or otherwise generate business for the entity.
 (For purposes of paragraph (a)(2)(i) of this section, equivalent classes of equity investments may be combined, and equivalent classes of debt instruments may be combined.)